the problem? a loss of Catholic identity

 We at Turning to God’s Word owe a special debt to the Order of St. Benedict, and in particular to the monks of Conception Abbey in northwest Missouri.
 These men who have given their lives in service as Benedictine monks tirelessly dedicate themselves to the practice of lectio divina, and to studying and proclaiming God’s Word in all facets of their lives.
 The witness of their daily way of life, deeply rooted in the Word of God, has made a lasting impression on each of us.

-We also have been blessed with inspiring Bible study groups, whose members have walked with us as we have worked to develop study materials truly based on lectio divina.
-Without our group members’ patience and their understanding of our eccentricities, and without their openness to experimentation, Turning to God’s Word would not be possible.
+We also have been blessed with inspiring Bible study groups, whose members have walked with us as we’ve worked to develop study materials truly based on lectio divina.
+Without our group members’ patience and their understanding of our eccentricities, and without their openness to experimentation, Turning to God’s Word wouldn’t be possible.

 Finally, we are deeply grateful to the Most Reverend Richard E. Pates, bishop of Des Moines, for his ongoing support and encouragement.